MathieuWhite/Minesweeper/README.md

 Minesweeper
 ===========

-The classic Windows game of Minesweeper for iPhone.
+The classic Windows game of Minesweeper, optimized for iPhone.